denten-books/plain-text/2-metaphor.md

 axle.
-Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences the immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on the screen.
+Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences the immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on screen.
 The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
 Unlike video game players, authors attempting to delete sensitive information---to return to our simple and reoccurring example---are not